mjirik/pythontemplate/README.md

    * `{{email}}` - Email used in project description

-## Increase version, build and upload
+## Increase version, build and upload to conda

 ```commandline
 git pull